Welcome . . .

 Thank you for visiting my website.

 I offer services for children, adolescents, women, and families in Wake and Johnston County NC.
-I work part-time at Carolina Outreach in Clayton, NC and have a private practice in Garner, NC.
+My office is off US Highway 70 in Garner at the East Point Langdon and Company Office Complex.

 I believe in building a strong therapeutic alliance and relationship built on trust with my clients.
 After building a relationship it is my goal to develop goals with my clients.
 I use cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), client-centered approaches, as well as using an eclectic approach to tailor therapy to an individual’s unique needs and challenges.
 With children, I use play therapy techniques and believe play is a child’s first language.
 I am Nationally Certified in the area of Trauma-Focused Cognitive Behavioral Therapy and provide this for children and adolescents who have been exposed to or survived traumatic events.
 In family counseling I enjoy improving positive communication between family members and members accomplishing small fun tasks within the therapeutic setting.
 I believe families need to have small successes together to face the bigger obstacles in life with greater confidence.
 Christian Counseling is available upon request of the client.